Sweet Potato and Black Bean Chili Tortilla Bowls

 - Try making a Southwestern-inspired buddha bowl with our Mexican Sauteed Peppers.

-PrintSweet Potato and Black Bean Chili Tortilla Bowls
+PrintSweet Potato Black Bean Chili Tortilla Bowls

 - Total Time: 45 minutes